wanzl-gmbh/ios-hybridloc-sdk/README.md

 [!IMPORTANT]
 The SDK requires
-    - having the 'Near Field Communication Tag Reading' capability enabled in your app and
+  * having the 'Near Field Communication Tag Reading' capability enabled in your app and
-    - the NFCReaderUsageDescription / 'Privacy - NFC Scan Usage Description' entry in the Info.plist or under the Info tap of your target in your project.
+  * the NFCReaderUsageDescription / 'Privacy - NFC Scan Usage Description' entry in the Info.plist or under the Info tap of your target in your project.

 [!WARNING]
 The SDK-API is not thread safe.
 Use it from one (preferably the main) thread.

 [!WARNING]
 Please be advised that the credentials (clientId and clientSecret) are sensitive data used to authenticate against the backend.
-We recommend not to statically place them in the app's code as in the code example below, but deploy some hiding/obfuscation method or to dynamically download them after first app start, e.g. via on-demand resources (see [blog post](https://augmentedcode.io/2023/11/27/using-on-demand-resources-for-securely-storing-api-keys-in-ios-apps/)).
-Please ensure to store them safely to prevent unwanted access.
+We recommend to not statically store them in the app's code as was done in the code example below, but to deploy some hiding/obfuscation method.
+The best practice is to dynamically download them after first app start, e.g. via on-demand resources (see [blog post](https://augmentedcode.io/2023/11/27/using-on-demand-resources-for-securely-storing-api-keys-in-ios-apps/)).
+Please ensure to store them securely to prevent unwanted access.
 If we detect misuse of these credentials, they will be revoked immediately.

 [!IMPORTANT]
 Only one active instance of HybridlocClient is allowed.
 Please reuse created instances instead of creating new ones or consider deinitializing a created instance beforehand.
 Also be sure to not establish retain cycles between your code and instances of this class.